 Will Williams provide housing for me?

 Williams College offers a range of real estate options to faculty and administrative staff.
-Full information is available at the Real Estate and Auxiliary Services webpages.
+Full information is available at the Real Estate webpages.
 Housing program eligibility in the faculty handbook has information on the mortgage benefit and the Pine Cobble Development at Williams College.
 The college’s real estate map shows where college owned properties are located.

 Several realtors locally also offer properties for sale or rent.
 The college does not endorse any realtor or firm in the region.
 Please vet agent(s) to best represent your interests.
-There are some “binders full of real estate” for rent or sale in the real estate office; just ask Bobbi Senecal or Mimi Roy when you enter the office.
+There are some “binders full of real estate” for rent or sale in the real estate office; just ask Bobbi Senecal when you enter the office.